-All questions about submatriculation should be addressed to Dr. Barnes, Dr. Benson, or Dr. Greene, the undergraduate advisers.
+All questions about submatriculation should be addressed to the STSC or HSOC advisors.

-Submatriculation is part of the graduate program of the Department of History and Sociology of Science.
+Submatriculation falls under the graduate program of the Department of History and Sociology of Science.
 It is not an extension of the undergraduate programs in STSC or HSOC.
-A submatriculated student earns an M.A. in the History and Sociology of Science in combination with their B.A. program in STSC or HSOC.
+A submatriculated student earns an M.A. in the History and Sociology of Science (in combination with their B.A. program)

-This is how the process occurs: A student that shows both the interest in and ability for graduate level work in the History and Sociology of Science declares as an STSC or HSOC major.
-This student begins discussing graduate work with the faculty member whose research focus matches the student's.
-This conversation should begin during sophomore year and no later than the first term of junior year).
+A student who is approaching their work in a scholarly manner, shows interest in and ability for graduate level work in the History and Sociology of Science, is a major in STSC or HSOC, and is working closely with one or two faculty members, begins discussing graduate work with the faculty member whose research focus matches the student's.
+This conversation should begin during sophomore year and no later than the first term of junior year.
 Through these conversations and further academic advising, the process of submatriculation can begin.

 Admission for submatriculation requires:

 1) unequivocal support from a faculty member with whom the student has worked closely;

 2) a vote of approval by the full HSS faculty.

 To earn an M.A. in History and Sociology of Science along with the B.A. in STSC or HSOC, undergraduates must complete all normal requirements for graduation at Penn, and all requirements for submatriculation.

 Requirements for submatriculation in HSSC: